Attainable housing in West Parry Sound (MZO)

 I'm sorry but the answers did not answer my questions.
 Please review my specific questions and respond specifically.
 In addition, please explain why an MZO is required if you will be following all "environmental steps and permitting processes" normally required in absence of an MZO?
 Why was an MZO pursued, since the main purpose of an MZO is to give the township or Seguin Council the ability to sidestep all/some public consultations and environmental legislative approvals to accelerate the development of the land?
 Is the intent to follow all local, provincial and federal approval processes normally required outside an MZO, whatever their outcome?
 How will the public be informed of such matters?
 Nicky.

-Nicky asked over 2 years ago
+Nicky asked almost 3 years ago

 Thank you for your patience, Nicky.
 We have now uploaded the entire MZO application document to this website.
 Please see the report for Hutchinson Environmental Science Ltd. for details about species at risk and other environmental findings that will limit development in the area.